abbotto/rectangular/readme/app.md

 		})();

 ### <a name='ReactComponents'></a>React Components
-React components can be rendered withiin Angular components.
+React components can be rendered within Angular components.

 ####  <a name='ReactExample'></a>Example
 A simple React component may resemble the following: